Unique, Beautiful Bathtubs from Penhaglion, St. Petersburg, Florida, USA

 Should you wish to see one of our tubs in person, we welcome visitors to our facility in St. Petersburg, Florida USA.

 We sell to the trade and direct to end users.

-We ship Worldwide and our tubs ship for a flat fee of $250.00 with curbside drop-off within the 48 contiguous states of the USA and major metro areas in Canada.
+We ship Worldwide and our tubs ship for a flat fee of $250.00 with curbside drop-off within the 48 contiguous states of the USA.

 Should you require delivery outside this area, we will be pleased to quote a price upon request.